 The word “unlimited” looks great on paper, but when it comes to internet for RV living, it rarely means what it says.

-Unless you were grandfathered into the Unlimited data plans of yore (the Verizon Unlimited plan is famous and rare), there really aren’t any truly unlimited plans anymore.
+Unless you were grandfathered into the unlimited data plans of yore (the Verizon Unlimited plan is famous and rare but you can actually rent access to these old Verizon unlimited data plans, however there’s some risk involved), there really aren’t any truly unlimited plans anymore.
+We’ll see one pop up here and there but it’s quickly gone and no longer available.

 On limited data plans with a prescribed amount of data—say, 100GB per month—expect to pay high prices for more data if you exceed that limit.